gdcc/dataverse-kubernetes/docs/k3s.md

 You can run *k3s* on hardware, a virtual machine or within a Docker container.
 For usage with Docker a handy wrapper is available as [*k3d*](https://github.com/rancher/k3d).

+**IMPORTANT**
+* *Due to an upstream Kubernetes bug, documented in kubernetes/kubernetes#78308,* *you will need to ensure not using K8s v1.13.6 or v1.14.2.*
+* As of writing this, k3s release v0.5.0 and v0.6.0 are using v1.14.1 and are not
+  affected.

 ## Deploying Dataverse to *k3s* for local development or demo purposes

 ### Setup K3s